Category Archives: Plants & Seeds

 Wonderful true blue flowers with contrasting black stamens over low-growing, fern-like foliage.
 A great performer year after year.
 Flowers March-May.
 Height 31-40cm.
 Bulb size 5/6cm.
 (Bulb sizes quoted in centimetres refer to the circumference of bulbs.
 All bulbs are sourced from cultivated stocks.)
 Low growing fern-like foliage Vivid splashes of colour in the spring

-An exceptional iceberg lettuce whose crunchy leaves are deliciously sweet.
-It shows good mildew resistance, is tolerant of hot weather and slow to bolt.
+Sow outdoors in spring and summer.
+Also excellent for January-February sowing under glass for transplanting outdoors.
 Tom says: Quick and easy lettuces are many peoples first veggie crop.
-Try mixing red and green lettuce leaves to add a note of bitterness to salads, or try slicing up
+Try mixing red and green lettuce leaves to add a note of bitterness to salads, or try slicing up little gem lettuces and sautéing with peas and